EvanShui/Market-Volatility-Predictor/README.md

 ### Model
 Holds the script that creates the multi-variate linear regression model.
 The 'main.py' file in this folder is build_model.py

-### Good articles - Stanchev
-Latent Dirichlet Allocation - classify articles into groups.
-Word2Vec - Convert words into vectors.
-Sentiment Analysis - Get this working at least before we go forward into it.